Embarcadero/DelphiVCL4Python/docs/Simplest-quickstart.md

 Application.Initialize()
 Application.Title = "Hello Delphi VCL"
 ```
 At first, we import everything from `delphivcl`.
 Then, we initialized the application and set a title for it.
-Later, we createe the GUI Application window using the following code;
+Later, we create the GUI Application window using the following code;

 ```python
 app = Form(Application)